alvinwan/notion2markdown/README.md

 Notion's official markdown export includes the title along with any properties associated with the page.

-This library `notion2markdown` does the same, adding properties and the title in the same format that the official Notion export does.
+This library `notion2markdown` does the same, adding properties and the title.
+However, unlike the official Notion export, properties are included as YAML frontmatter, which is supported in [modern markdown flavors](https://github.com/Python-Markdown/markdown/blob/eff6c3a0415cb63bc0b38c29b5a7f584619e3c1c/docs/extensions/meta_data.md).
 By contrast, `notion2md` excludes the metadata and page properties, just exporting the page content.

 Furthermore, `notion2markdown` can export an entire database, like Notion's official export.
 On the other hand, `notion2md` is designed to export individual pages.
 Naturally, it could be extended to export entire databases.